Distributing Multipartite Entanglement over Noisy Quantum Networks

+where the parameter $p$ controls the amount of error in the state and $\hat{X}_i, \hat{Y}_i, \hat{Z}_i$ are the usual Pauli gates acting on qubit $i$.
 This equivalence is significant to find the final form of the distributed state.
-In addition, this trace-preserving map has important properties, among them linearity on the parameter $p$, commutativity for every indice $i$ and is invariant under unitary operations applied to single qubits \cite{Hein2006}.
+In addition, this trace-preserving map has important properties, among them linearity on the main argument $\rho$, commutativity for every index $i$, and invariance under unitary operations applied to single qubits \cite{Hein2006}.